devjiel/fly-share/README.md

 1. **Connection Handling**: When a client connects, it immediately receives the current list of available files.

+2. **File Operation Events**: The backend emits events for various file operations:
+   - `FILES_CHANGED`: When the file list is updated

-2. **File Change Notifications**: The backend monitors the file system for changes and broadcasts updates to all connected clients when:
+3. **File System Monitoring**: The storage service monitors the file system for changes and emits events when:
-   - A new file is uploaded
+   - A new file is added
    - A file is deleted
    - A file is modified

-3. **Event Broadcasting**: All connected clients receive the same updated file list simultaneously, ensuring a consistent view for all users.
+4. **Event Broadcasting**: All connected clients receive real-time updates simultaneously, ensuring a consistent view for all users.

-4. **Resilient Connections**: Socket.IO handles reconnection logic automatically, providing a robust experience even with unstable connections.
+5. **Resilient Connections**: Socket.IO handles reconnection logic automatically, providing a robust experience even with unstable connections.

 This real-time functionality creates a seamless user experience and ensures all users have up-to-date information without requiring manual page refreshes.